doodDotJS/very-simple-cipher/README.md

 ## How to set up.

-Just create a new `.py` script and put the content in `index.py` into it.
+Just create a new `.py` script and paste the content in `index.py` into it.

 > This was developed with Python 3.9.1, I'm not sure on how it would run on older versions.
 If it doesn't work on your version, let me know!